RubeHicksCube/ac-hicks/content/about.md

 ![Andrew Hicks](/images/Colter-Profile.jpg)

 # Overview
 Hi, my name is Andrew Hicks and I’m a computer networking professional with over 9 years of experience in the field.
 I currently work as a Systems Administrator in the United States Space Force, where I specialize in Computer Networking and Help Desk IT Support.
-I proudly serve as an E-5 (Sergeant) in the Space Force, though I started in the Air Force in 2014.
+I proudly serve as an E-5 (Sergeant) in the Space Force, though I started in the Air Force in 2014 and transferred after it was established in 2021.
 In my free time, I enjoy riding motorcycles and drawing manga.
-I’m also an avid tech enthusiast and enjoy taking photos in my spare time.
+I’m also an avid tech enthusiast and also enjoy taking photos in my spare time.
 I’m always looking for new challenges and projects to take on, so feel free to get in touch if you have any opportunities you think I might be interested in.

 I'm always open to chat, so if you have any questions or comments, please [Click Here](https://colterhicks.com) or tap that button at the top to bring you to my main blog site.
 Or, hit me up on any of the social media sites on the [Home](/) Page.